Skip to main content

 • Apps can allow users to manage subscriptions on the web — Google does not require in-app management as the only path

-Recent regulatory pressure (US antitrust litigation, EU Digital Markets Act) has loosened Google Play’s restrictions further in some jurisdictions.
+Recent regulatory pressure (US antitrust litigation, regional billing programs) has loosened Google Play’s restrictions further in some jurisdictions.
 The framework tracks the latest applicable rules and adjusts on a per-jurisdiction basis.

 What the framework does on Google Play